 Try craft beers you've never had and many you've never heard of from more than 30 breweries.
 The uniqueness of this event is further exemplified by its location on the deck of Battleship North Carolina as the sun sets over the river.

-The port city of Wilmington, where history says pirates might have enjoyed an ale or two, has built a tradition with this 16th annual festival along the Cape Fear River downtown.
+The port city of Wilmington, where history says pirates might have enjoyed an ale or two, has built a tradition with this 19th annual festival along the Cape Fear River downtown.
 Lighthouse Beer and Wine shop organizes the event, with more than 100 craft breweries and wineries serving their best.
-The festival now culminates Wilmington Beer Week: a week-long series of beer dinners, tastings and special activities around town.

 A celebration of flight and beer, OBX Brewtäg is modeled after the whimsical and entertaining Red Bull Flugtag, translated to "flying day" in German.
 Here, contestants will be competing to see who can launch and fly an empty 1/6 keg barrel the farthest.
 And a crafty selection of local and regional beer and food will be available throughout the day.